basterboy/mcp-zephyr-scale-cloud/README.md

 ### Currently Available:
 - `healthcheck` - Check Zephyr Scale Cloud API connectivity and authentication status
+- `get_priorities` - Get all priorities with optional project filtering
+- `get_priority` - Get details of a specific priority by ID
+- `create_priority` - Create a new priority in a project
+- `update_priority` - Update an existing priority

 ### Planned:
 - `get_projects` - List all available projects